 You’ll have the freedom to explore various investment opportunities, including Canadian private mortgage investment opportunities.

-We can schedule a consultation to help you understand the ins and outs of The Smith Manoeuvre, how to get started with it, and what you can expect.
+We can schedule a free consultation to help you understand the ins and outs of the Smith Manoeuvre, how to get started with it, and what you can expect.

 Remember, you don’t have to be wealthy to enjoy the same tax benefits that were previously only available to the wealthiest clients of the most skilled financial planners.
 The Smith Manoeuvre is a financial strategy that exists to level the playing field so that the average Canadian homeowner can also enjoy some of the benefits that were previously out of reach.